 - References available upon request.

-- Become a part of the team that creates the festival.
+- Volunteering is a great way to become a part of the dynamic that makes up the festival.

 - Gain first-hand experience in the organisational needs of a successful community music festival.